bcgov/ckanext-sso/pages/keycloak_how_to.md

 ## KEYCLOAK USERS
+**Audience**: DataBC Catalogue Administrative staff and Sysadmins

+**Notes**:
++ Search is case sensitive.
-Accounts will be added to Keycloak when they first log into the catalogue.
++ Users will be automatically be added when they log into Catalogue if they are not already added during the intial population from ADAM.

-Always search if a user exists first, if they were added and have never logged in, only their IDIR will be searchable.
-Once the log in, it will sync with LDAP and populate;
++ If a user has been added but never logged in, only their **Username** will be popuated.
+Once they log in then the other fields will be populated automatically.
-+ Email, Last name, First Name.

-Search is case sensitive.
+**Future Enhancements**: Delegation to account management is to be done via a front end management tool that will call Keycloak API.

 ### ADD A USER
 1. Under **Manage**, click on **Users**
 1. Click the **Add user** button on the top right